 The PSD2 directive, introduced in 2018, was meant to drive innovation and competition in the market.
-It was in response to rapid technological developments that had already disrupted traditional banking systems with the proliferation of smartphones, data analytics and the Application Programming Interface (API) economy.
+It was introduced in response to rapid technological developments that had already disrupted traditional banking systems with the proliferation of smartphones, data analytics and the Application Programming Interface (API) economy.

 The upcoming update to the Payment Services Directive, or PSD3 as it may be called, could address the regulation issues and other concerns associated with PSD2, and amend them to better suit the needs and capabilities of the various participants in the payments industry.